opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/model-serving-type-modification.md

 ### Changing the type

+!!! important
+      Starting with version 2.16 of OpenShift AI, the following procedure is not needed any more.
+A **Change** button has been added right next to the model serving type label, achieving the same in a much simpler way.

 So what to do if you have remorse at some point and want to change the serving type?
 The recipe is pretty simple with what we now know.

 !!! important